Title Chapter: Their Little Predicament.

 "You don't have worry about that," Kakashi said, feeling uncomfortable at the man's implications.

-"You know this used to be a simple storage building, and then my cousin bought it and converted it to an apartment.
-He owns an inn not to far from here, but the whole place was book solid, and he gave you guys this place instead.
-So how do you like it so far," Kouta asked, waving his arms.
+"You know this little place had a few uses back in the day.
+First it was someone's home, then it was used as a simple storage building, and recently my cousin bought it and converted it to a place for rent.
+He owns an inn not to far from here, but the whole place is book solid, so he gave you guys this place instead.
+So how do you like it so far," Kouta asked, waving his arms around.

-"It's doable," Kakashi answered—not caring as long as he doesn't have to deal with wild creatures and pesky insects like he did while tracking through the island's vast wilderness.
+"It's doable," Kakashi answered—not caring as long as he doesn't have to deal with wild creatures and pesky insects.
+The island was full of creepy crawling insects and wild animals that proved troublesome while camping.

 "Right," Kakashi said, sounding skeptical at the Kouta's absurd claim.